soulwing/pinject/README.md

 1. System properties set using `java.lang.System.setProperty` or by using `-Dname=value` arguments when starting the JRE.
-2. If running in a Java EE or Servlet container, the `java:comp/env/beans.properties.location` JNDI environment string can be set to a space- or comma- delimited list of URLs (including `classpath:` URLs) to properties files that will be used, in the order specified, to resolve property values.
+2. If running in a Java EE or Servlet container, properties defined in properties files located using the URL(s) specified by the `java:comp/env/beans.properties.location` JNDI environment setting.
 3. All properties files on the classpath named `beans.properties`, located by considering the property name as a package qualified name.
 The order in which properties files in a given package will be consulted is arbitrary